 The preparation of financial statements in conformity with U.S. Generally Accepted Accounting Principles (GAAP) requires us to make certain estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the balance sheet date, as well as reported amounts of revenue and expenses during the reporting period.
-Our most significant estimates and judgments involve the average period of benefit associated with costs capitalized to obtain a revenue contract, incremental borrowing rate, and stock-based compensation, including the underlying fair value of the Company's common stock for grants issued when the Company was a private company.
+Our most significant estimates and judgments relate to the incremental borrowing rate used to measure operating lease liabilities and right of use assets, and share-based compensation, including expected volatility used to measure the fair value of stock options and stock appreciation rights.
 Actual results may differ from these estimates.
 To the extent that there are differences between our estimates and actual results, our future financial statement presentation, financial condition, results of operations, and cash flows will be affected.